cesarParra/expression/README.md

 ## Usage

-{% note %}
+> 📓Code samples use the `expression` namespace, which assumes you are using the
-Code samples use the `expression` namespace, assuming you are using the unlocked package.
-If you are not, you can remove the namespace prefix from the code samples.
+> unlocked package.
-{% endnote %}
+> If you are not, you can remove the namespace prefix from the code samples.

 Use `expression.Evaluator` class to evaluate formulas.